nathantypanski/nathantypanski.com/blog/2021-12-24-jws-nightmare.md

 Most mistakes in request signing protocols stem from serializing, parsing, and decoding the object [prior to verification](https://www.daemonology.net/blog/2008-12-18-AWS-signature-version-1-is-insecure.html).
 Don't do those steps.
 Most of the time it doesn't matter.

-If you need "deniability"---unforgeability of messages by the server, then use Ed25519.
+If you need unforgeability of messages by the server, then use Ed25519.
 This is unnecessary for most web APIs, but it is important in some cases, like [AWS multi-region access points](https://shufflesharding.com/posts/aws-sigv4-and-sigv4a).
 If you trust the server, then use HMAC-SHA256, a symmetric authentication algorithm. **Do not support both of these at once**.
 Think long and hard about what is appropriate for your application.

 Have clients serialize the JSON object they wish to sign into a bytestring `json_bytes`.
 Now your signature algorithm becomes just: